sciguy314/gettingandcleaningdatacourseproject/CodeBook.md

 >
 >The complete list of variables of each feature vector is available in 'features.txt'

-The following is the contents of features.txt mentioned above.
+The following are the contents of features.txt mentioned above.

 >1 tBodyAcc-mean()-X
 >2 tBodyAcc-mean()-Y